SherineAwad/multiomicsGRN/tutorial.md

 - Topic modeling reduces the high-dimensional peak-by-cell matrix into a **smaller number of interpretable patterns**, capturing regulatory programs or cell type–specific accessibility.
 - Mallet is a high-performance Java-based LDA implementation used here to efficiently handle large single-cell ATAC datasets.

+1. **Cistopic object with topic models**
+   - Contains updated metadata:
+     - Each cell’s topic proportions
+     - Each topic’s peak composition

+2. **Mallet model files**
+   - Intermediate files for each topic and iteration
+   - Useful for diagnostics or rerunning analyses

+3. **Saved directories** (`MALLET/`)
+   - Organizes all output for downstream steps, including LDA visualization and DAR analysis.

+- **Takes the annotated cistopic object** from `add_scrna_metadata.py`
+- Uses the **peak-by-cell matrix** (from consensus peaks) and **cell metadata** (from scRNA annotations)
+- This is the core analytical step where the **high-dimensional ATAC-seq data is reduced into interpretable topics**, which will be used in clustering, DAR analysis, and visualization.

 ### 🧬 Mallet Example for Biologists